 a bottle of water and use it only when there is an interruption

 or when you are not speaking.
 To improve audience response, pay

 properly, avoid clichÃ©s and mannerisms, walk around in a relaxed

-8. Let the audience know you: It is very
+8. Let the audience know you: It is very important

-you can bring to their attention the previous occasions when you spoke to them
+to their attention the previous occasions when you spoke to them

 and mention a few details just to refresh their memory.

 9. Post presentation steps: After the speech

 is over, get feedback from the people.
 Look for their response and

 10. Learn from others: Improve your knowledge

-of public speaking by reading books about the subject, seeking
+of public speaking by reading books about the subject, seeking mentors,

-resources, which you may find to be useful to improve your skills.
+may find to be useful to improve your skills.